b3b00/csly/README.md

 The rules follow the classical BNF notation.
 A terminal notation must exactly matches (case sensitive) an enum value.
 Once build the methods of each rule will be used as a syntaxic tree visitor.
 Each methods takes a List<object> as a parameters.
-This list contains the right part
+This list contains the values of the evalation of each clause of the right part of a rule.
+The values of the clauses are :
+- for a terminal : the Token<T> corresponding to the token
+- for a non terminal : the result of the evaluation of the non terminal, i.e the value returned by the matching static method.

 ### full example, for a mathematical parser ###